svenstaro/fints-institute-db/README.md

 This is mostly a note for me on how to release this thing:

-- Update version in Cargo.toml.
+- `cargo release --dry-run`
-- git commit and git tag -s, git push.
+- `cargo release`
-- cargo publish
+- Releases will automatically be deployed by Github Actions.